 - feelings of isolation and disconnection from partner, friends or family

 - withdrawal from intimate relationships and from family, friends and community life

 - increased hours of work as a part of the withdrawal from family

-- increased use of drugs or alcohol instead of seeking treatment for depression.
+- increased use of alcohol and other drugs instead of seeking treatment for depression and anxiety.

-Some fathers describe their experience of PND as feeling trapped, almost like pacing in a cage.
+Some fathers describe their experience of postnatal depression as feeling trapped, almost like pacing in a cage.
 They feel extremely alone in their situation and don’t know how to get out.